Stress and Sleep Apnea Facts

 According to American Journal of Respiratory and Critical Care Medicine the accident risk is two to six times higher for those suffering from sleep apnea than it is for regular drivers.
 Everyday in Canada, car crashes are caused by drivers with sleep apnea falling asleep at the wheel.

 I grew up with people who snored.
 I thought that everyone did.
 And I thought, like most people, that it was no big deal.
 However, people with untreated sleep apnea are more likely to have motor vehicle crashes, hypertension, heart attacks, irregular heart beat stroke, depression, impotence and diabetes.

-Questions To Ask Yourself If You Think You May Have Sleep Apnea
+Questions To Ask Yourself If You Think That Stress and Sleep Apnea Are Impacting Your Health

 Are you often very sleepy throughout the day?

 Do others tell you that you snore or have short pauses in your breathing while you sleep?